-- 22. Coroner A should make the request at the earliest opportunity, but only after the duty to investigate has been triggered (see paragraph 7 above).
-The request should usually be made as soon as the report of the death is received by the coroner's officer and the coroner is made aware of it. - 23.
+- 25. Coroner A should make the request at the earliest opportunity, but only after the duty to investigate has been triggered (see paragraph 10 above).
+The request should usually be made as soon as the report of the death is received by the coroner's officer and the coroner is made aware of it. - 26.
+There will be some cases where it will be clear as soon as the coroner (coroner A) is made aware of a death within their area and that an investigation into the death will need to take place, that they are likely to invite a neighbouring coroner to accept a transfer.
+In such a case there must be immediate dialogue between the two coroners so that no decision is made about whether a post-mortem is required or the release of a body.
+In such a case the senior coroners (or area coroners) for both areas should liaise.
+Consideration should be given by the coroner A and coroner B to Guidance No 28 on decision making and expedited decisions. - 27.
 Timeliness is important but does not provide an absolute rule.
-Under section 2 a request for transfer may be made at any time after the duty to investigate has been triggered.
+Under section 2, a request for transfer may be made at any time after the duty to investigate has been triggered.
 A delay in requesting the transfer may, however, lend weight to the validity of the transfer being refused.